Selleo/react_app_standard_setup/README.md

 - [tailwindcss](https://tailwindcss.com/) provides helper css classes
 - [tailwindUI](https://tailwindui.com) provides ready-to-use html markup styled with tailwindcss classes.
 Selleo has bought plan for all components.
 Contact office if you want to get the access.

-Some might spot that there is no Redux on the list, but that's because React-Query covers most of the cases that we used Redux for.
+Some might spot that there is no Redux on the list, but that's because Tanstack-Query covers most of the cases that we used Redux for.
 This makes Redux not to be needed since day-1 on most applications.

 ## Imports